-Corporate Bank (CB)
+Corporate Bank

-The Corporate Bank includes the product and sales efforts across the Commercial Clients and Global Transaction Banking businesses.
-It will be built around Deutsche Bank's formerly reported Global Transaction Bank (GTB), which is a global provider of cash management, trade finance and securities services to many national and international corporates.
+The Corporate Bank (CB) includes the Global Transaction Bank which was previously part of the former Corporate & Investment Bank as well as the German Commercial and Corporate Clients division, formerly part of the Private & Commercial Business.
+CB is built around Deutsche Bank's formerly reported Global Transaction Bank, which is a global provider of cash management, trade finance and securities services to many national and international corporates.
 It will be strengthened by Deutsche Bank's commercial clients unit, which houses Deutsche Bank's German "Mittelstand" clients, which will be transferred from the former Private & Commercial Bank including Postbank.
 For commercial clients, Deutsche Bank provides an integrated commercial banking coverage model.

-Investment Bank (IB)
+Investment Bank

-Deutsche Bank's Investment Bank (IB) includes the product and sales efforts across the Corporate Finance and Global Markets business.
+Deutsche Bank's Investment Bank (IB), previously part of the former Corporate & Investment Bank, includes Deutsche Bank's Origination & Advisory businesses.
+The Investment Bank also includes FIC Sales & Trading, which includes Deutsche Bank's Global Credit Trading, Foreign Exchange, Rates and Emerging Markets Debt businesses.
 It will refocus on its traditional strengths in financing, advisory, fixed income and currencies.
 Deutsche Bank will concentrate its resources where it has competitive products and solutions for Deutsche Bank's target clients and on areas where Deutsche Bank can achieve acceptable returns.
 As Deutsche Bank continues to provide strategic advice to corporate clients including a focused equity capital markets business, it will keep an equity and macro research capacity as well as a targeted equity sales force.